mvolkmann/blog/src/ocaml.md

 Modules also serve to hide complexity.

 A submodule can be defined with the syntax `module ModuleName = struct ... end`.
-This can be used to avoid placing module code in a separate file when it will only be used in one file.

 The following code defines a module that contains functions for converting temperature values and demonstrates using it.